 A group of troubled teenagers is sent on a trip to the forest together with two social workers for a sort of psychotherapeutical vacation.
-To their detriment, their cabin is located amidst illegal Marijuana farms.
+To their detriment, their cabin is located in the territory of illegal Marijuana farms.
 An even bigger detriment is the leakage of steroids that are used to speed up growth of the Marijuana plants, and which have literally monstrous effects on the local ticks population.
 Confronted with an army of giant ticks drawn to human blood, a wildfire, and lunatic Marijuana farmers, the group faces death on several fronts.

 Brian Yuzna and Tony Randel, who both earned a reputation for graphic creature special effects in the early 90s, teamed up for this entry to the monster movie genre, and the subgenre of insect horror, in particular.
 We’ve had roaches, slugs, spiders and ants before as antagonists from the insect world, but few insects are perceived as disgusting and dangerous as ticks, especially if they’re the size of a tennis ball.